openMSL/reflection_based_radar_object_model/src/model/strategies/pcd-output-detections-strategy/README.md

-# LidarDetections to .pcd Output Strategy
+# RadarDetections to .pcd Output Strategy

-This strategy writes osi3::LidarDetections in a pcd file.
+This strategy writes osi3::RadarDetections in a pcd file.
 Path for the file is set via CMakeLists.